interkosmos/fortran-sdl2/README.md

 Add `-lSDL2_image` to your `LDLIBS` to link SDL2_image.

 ### SDL2_mixer
-Build the SDL2_mixer interface with:
+Build the SDL2_mixer interfaces with:

 ```
 $ make sdl2_mixer